 We are obligated to provide some non-personal information to strategic partners that work with Apple to provide our products and services, help Apple market to customers, and sell ads on Apple’s behalf to display in the App Store and Apple News and Stocks.
 For example, we may share non-personal information about your content purchases with content owners so that they can measure the performance of their creative work, meet royalty and accounting requirements, and improve their products and services.

-We retain personal information associated with your purchases and downloads on the Stores for the periods specified by applicable laws relating to financial reporting which vary by country.
-For most customers that requires at least a ten-year retention period.
+We retain personal information associated with your purchases and downloads on the iTunes Store for the periods specified by applicable laws relating to financial reporting, which vary by region.
+For most customers, that requires at least a ten-year retention period.
 We also retain a record of your purchase and downloads of content for at least as long as you have an account with us to allow you to download that content again in line with our applicable terms.
 We retain other information such as browsing activity and searches for a shorter period.
 The period chosen takes account of applicable legal requirements to retain data and specific business use cases.
-However, some information, such as purchases, but not your stored card details may be retained as business records even after you close your account or stop using the Stores.
+However, some information, such as purchases, but not your stored card details, may be retained as business records even after you close your account or stop using the iTunes Store or other online stores.

 Preventing Fraud and Other Malicious Activity

-We also collect personal information to prevent fraud and other malicious activity in the Stores and other Apple apps and services.
-This information includes device information, such as device type and software version, location information, if available, download and purchase history, and other interactions with the Stores.
+We also collect personal information to prevent fraud and other malicious activity in the iTunes Store and other Apple online stores, and other Apple apps and services.
+This information includes device information, such as device type and software version, location information (if available), download and purchase history, and other interactions with the stores.
+When you initiate a purchase, Apple may use information about your historical business relationship with Apple to process the request and determine whether to provide the product or service in advance of authorization by the payment partner.